-Trump upbeat ahead of N.Korean summit; Kim visits Singapore sites
+Trump upbeat ahead of North Korean summit; Kim visits Singapore sites

 ($1 = 1.3336 Singapore dollars)

-Additional reporting by Steve Holland, Soyoung Kim, Dewey Sim, Aradhana Aravindan, Himani Sarkar, Kim Coghill, Robert Birsel, Miral Fahmy, Joyce Lee, Grace Lee, Matt Spetalnick, David Brunnstrom; Christine Kim in SEOUL; Writing by Matt Spetalnick; Editing by Raju Gopalakrishnan and Neil Fullick
+Additional reporting by Steve Holland, Soyoung Kim, Dewey Sim, Aradhana Aravindan, Himani Sarkar, Kim Coghill, Robert Birsel, Miral Fahmy, Joyce Lee, Grace Lee, Matt Spetalnick, David Brunnstrom; Christine Kim in SEOUL; Writing by Matt Spetalnick; Editing by Neil Fullick and Clarence Fernandez